Road traffic accident claims

 Public transport operators have a duty of care to ensure passenger safety at all times when travelling on their busses, trains, trams, etc. Public transport companies must ensure that any drivers they employ are suitably skilled, qualified and fit for the driving activities they're employed to do and are not at risk of endangering those that are using that particular mode of transport, pedestrians, other road users or passengers waiting on a platform, etc.

-Although there is no upper age limit, bus drivers are required by law to and provide a medical report declaring that they are fit to drive.
-The DVLA's sets out the medical conditions that must be reported.
+Although there is no upper age limit, bus drivers are required by law to renew their licence every year and provide a medical report declaring that they are fit to drive.
+The DVLA's minimum medical standards for drivers sets out the medical conditions that must be reported.

-A guidance document from the Health and Safety Executive advises employers on and asks employers the question: "Are your drivers sufficiently fit and healthy to drive safely and not put themselves or others at risk?"
+A guidance document from the Health and Safety Executive advises employers on managing work-related road safety and asks employers the question: "Are your drivers sufficiently fit and healthy to drive safely and not put themselves or others at risk?"

 In order to drive a train, train drivers not only need a licence but also a certificate to accompany it.
 Licences are valid for 10 years and won't be renewed unless the Office of Rail and Road (ORR) are satisfied that the holder completes any relevant examinations and continuous training.
 Train drivers also need to pass periodic medical and psychological examinations to ensure they're fit to continue driving trains and still adhere to professional standards.